gp7junior/ontologies/README.md

 ### Object Properties

+* Restaurant is specialized in Cuisine,
+   * serves Food
+   * has Menus
-* Restaurant is specialized in Cuisine serves Food has Menus is located in Location
+   * is located in Location
 * Menu lists Food
 * Food is served in Restaurants
 * Dish contains Ingredients